 Many lenders have income requirements for refinancing which they measure using a debt-to-income ratio (DTI).
 To calculate your debt-to-income ratio, divide your total monthly debt payments – including your mortgage payment – by your monthly gross income.

 For example, pretend you are paying $2,000 a month for your mortgage plus a car loan and your monthly income is $5,000.
-In this case your debt-to-income ratio is 40% ($2,000 ÷ $5,000 = 0.40).
+In this case your mortgage debt-to-income ratio is 40% ($2,000 ÷ $5,000 = 0.40).
 Lenders may require you to have a DTI no higher than 41% to approve your home refinance.
 When your debt-to-income ratio is higher than the lender’s maximum, you may need to pay down other debts or increase your income before you qualify for a new mortgage.

 Home equity loans and lien requirements